Wild Bill Hickok, Geronimo, & that ‘Bad Man from Kansas’ called Ned Wynkoop

 Not quite the blog I thought I’d publish today (no big deal, for I’ve been shooting from the hip since I was five).
 An unexpected phone call changed today’s direction.
 The phone call dealt with gunfighters.
-Hell, if I have any say in my future I will someday play James Butler “Wild Bill” Hickok.
-Not holding my breath, but fingers are crossed. … hell, my fingers are always crossed.
-I know Wild Bill, and I’ve tried (apparently not forcefully enough) to play Bill in a stage production of Johnny D. Boggs’s great novel East of the Border, which deals with Hickok doing a season of theater with William F. “Buffalo Bill” Cody in the East.
+Hell, if I have any say in my future I will someday play James Butler “Wild Bill” Hickok on stage.
+I’m not holding my breath, but fingers are crossed. … hell, my fingers are always crossed.
+I know Wild Bill, and I’ve tried (apparently not forcefully enough) to play him in a stage production of Johnny D. Boggs’s great novel East of the Border, which deals with Hickok doing a season of theater with William F. “Buffalo Bill” Cody in the East.
 Not to give the plot away, but when Wild Bill realizes that when he fires blanks too close to dead extras lying on the stage floor that the flame burns them.
-Bill thinks it is a hoot to see dead men jump and scream out in pain.
+Bill thinks that it is a hoot to see dead men jump and scream out in pain.
 This is a part I could dig my teeth into.

 Neither Johnny D. or my director, Tom Eubanks, have demonstrated much interest in me playing Mr. Hickok.
 I can’t figure out why, for this is type casting.
 (I guess that there’s a sadistic streak in me—No!
 I shouldn’t say that; bad advertising.)
 Another director/producer pitched me on doing a feature film (a la Twilight Zone) featuring a meeting/standoff/shootout between gangsters and gunfighters with me playing Wild Bill (and with me writing the script).
 This is a no brainer, for I’m Wild Bill.

-Holding my breath?
+LK is holding his breath?
 No. I never hold my breath, unless it is for a lady I want in my life.

 I just enjoyed a cool phone call from a documentary film company, regarding a series of films dealing with gunmen.
 They actually came to me because of a peripheral gunman who eventually was hung for a murder, he may or may not have committed, named Tom Horn.
 He played a minor role in Lt.
 Charles Gatewood finding Geronimo, Naiche, and the remnants of the warring Apaches and getting them to surrender to the U.S. in 1886, which ended the last Apache war.
 I know Gatewood, and I know Geronimo.
 Alas, I don’t know Tom Horn, for he was a minor player in the dramatic end of the Apache wars.